HomeBlog Home

 As a real estate broker in Colorado Springs, I have seen buyers use all kinds of creative tactics to land their dream home.
 I have reviewed hundreds of sales contracts and learned what makes an offer strong in a tough market.

-Below you will find proven strategies to help your offer stand out when buying a house in a seller’s market.
-Mix and match these tips with help from your agent to increase your chances of success.
+Below are proven strategies to help your offer stand out when buying a house in a seller’s market.
+Mix and match these tips with your agent's help to increase your chances of success.

 1. Offer An Escalation Clause

 An escalation clause is a tool that helps buyers win in a bidding war.
-It lets you offer a price that will rise above any competing offer, up to your set limit.
+It lets you offer a price that exceeds any competing offer, up to your set limit.
 This means you do not have to keep changing your contract if other buyers bid higher.
 The clause will automatically raise your offer based on what the seller receives from others.

 include an escalation clause to get your offer accepted